 This Block introduces the student to fundamental concepts in nursing research and focuses on understanding the purpose of research as a major contributor to nursing science, interpretation of study results, and cultivation of critical thinking through the research critique.
-Concepts of evidenced-based practice in nursing are emphasized.
-3 credits (45 contact hours),
+Concepts of evidence-based practice in nursing are emphasized.

 Block 8.0 (NURS 402) – Maternal Newborn Nursing

 This Block focuses on the healthcare needs of childbearing women and their families through all stages of the perinatal period and childbirth.
-Emphasis is placed on the growth and development of the fetus and needs of the mother, the newborn, the family, and support systems.
-High risk pregnancies, labor complications and the physiologically challenged neonate are also covered.
-5 credits with laboratory component (90 contact hours), Prerequisite Block 10.1
+Emphasis is placed on the growth and development of the fetus and the needs of the mother, the newborn, the family, and support systems.
+High-risk pregnancies, labor complications, and the physiologically challenged neonate are also covered.

 Block 8.1 (NURS 402.1) – Maternal Newborn Nursing – Clinical

-Clinical experience will focus on physical and psychosocial assessment of mother and child.
+Clinical experience will focus on the physical and psychosocial assessment of mother and child.
 This will include providing care to uncomplicated pregnancies, healthy newborns, and to women with complicated pregnancies.
-1.8 credits (72 contact hours), Prerequisite Block 8.0

 Block 9.0 (NURS 403) – Pediatric Nursing